 The Management Company is made up of freeholders or leaseholders who own properties at the scheme, estate or block.
 They are referred to as 'members' of the Management Company.
-Members of the Management Company can come together to self-manage; however, they often then appoint a Managing Agent to manage on their behalf.
+Members of the Management Company can come together to self-manage; however, they often then appoint a Managing Agent to manage the scheme, estate or block on their behalf.